gray-panda/grayrepo/2024_flareon/07_fullspeed/readme.md

 At this point, there were so many unknowns, I decided to focus on what the binary does after receiving the 2 0x30 byte chunks from the server
 ## Big Numbers

-It was a pain to debug was there were lots of nested function calls to perform very simple tasks
+It was a pain to debug as there were lots of nested function calls to perform very simple tasks
 The main function that I investigated was at this address (ignore the renamed function name for now)

 ![addr](img/07.png)